 Plagued by Poor Health

-In the spring of 1864, Hill’s health began to decline.
+In the spring of 1864, Hill’s health declined.
 During the Battle of Spotsylvania Court House (May 8–21, 1864), Hill succumbed to illness and relinquished command of his corps to Jubal Early.
 Hill returned to command two weeks later, but health issues hampered his ability to lead during the Overland Campaign, resulting in poor performance.

 Death on the Battlefield